Thorinair/Princess-Luna/README.md

     - `!mood` Changes the mood of a larger group of the Ikea Tradfri bulbs to one of the preset configurations available.
 Use without a mood name to list all available ones.
     - `!bulb` Changes the parameters of a single Ikea Tradfri bulb.
 Supports both HEX color codes and xyY color space.
 Use without parameters to list all available bulbs.
     - `!toggle` Toggles a single Ikea Tradfri bulb.
 Use without parameters to list all available bulbs.
+    - `!battery` Writes out a list of battery statuses from all Tradfri remotes.
     - `!schedulestart` Starts an automated schedule for toggling the lightbulbs.
 Specify number of days after the command.
     - `!schedulestop` Stops the active automated schedule for toggling the lightbulbs.
     - `!eegstart` Starts recording the brainwave data through the EEG system.